 The report also seeks to make it a criminal offence for hospitals to attempt to hide instances of poor care or mistakes in made during the course of treatment.

 What should you do if you are the victim of medical negligence?

-Our team of personal injury solicitors can help with a wide range of medical issues, including misdiagnosis, surgical errors, pharmaceutical mistakes, poor hospital care or hygiene leading to illness or infection and defective medical equipment.
+Our team of Manchester Personal Injury Lawyers can help with a wide range of Personal Injury Claims and clinical negligence claims, including misdiagnosis, surgical errors, pharmaceutical mistakes, poor hospital care or hygiene leading to illness or infection and defective medical equipment.

 Contact Sheldon Davidson Solicitors today for free, no-obligation advice to see if our solicitors can help with your medical negligence claim.